Einstein Maxwell Scalar Black Hole: Thermodynamic Properties with Logarithmic Barrow Entropy: Joule-Thomson Extension

+In figure 8, we plot JT coefficient with respect to the changes in the radius of event horizon.
+A vertical asymptote is followed to get constructed which force it to transit from a positively valued range to a negative one.
+One reason we suspect to be the fractal horizon isometry and phase decoupling.
+Barrow entropy implies the BH horizon becomes fractal at Planck scales.
+It has noninteger effective dimension.
+This affects thermodynamic volumes and pressure response, leading to disconnected thermodynamic phrases separated by $r_h=r_{h,0}$.
+The JT coefficient's divergence marks a decoupling of the thermodynamic behavior across this geometric transition.
+So we can conclude that the BH transits from a quantum dominated, fractional dimensional phase (small $r_h$) to a smooth classical manifold(large $r_h$).

+The vertical asymptote is the critical value for the radius of event horizon where space time microstructure reorganizes.

-In figure 7, Joule Thomson coefficient shows a jump.
-A jump in the Joule–Thomson coefficient $\mu$ for BHs signals a significant thermodynamic change, often a phase transition or a non-smooth inversion behavior.
-In the reference \cite{chabab2020excited}, authors found that the Joule–Thomson coefficient changes sign across inversion curves, with critical behavior near transition points. \cite{d2022forecasting} observed a ``jump" or sudden change in the slope of inversion curves. \cite{okcu2017joule} computed $\mu$ and inversion curves for various AdS black holes, observing discontinuities near phase transitions.
+Also in figure 8, JT coefficient shows a jump.
+A jump in the JT coefficient $\mu_{JT}$ for BHs signals a significant thermodynamic change, often a phase transition or a non-smooth inversion behavior.
+In the reference \cite{chabab2020excited}, authors found that the Joule–Thomson coefficient changes sign across inversion curves, with critical behavior near transition points. \cite{d2022forecasting} observed a ``jump" or sudden change in the slope of inversion curves. \cite{okcu2017joule} computed $\mu_{JT}$ and inversion curves for various AdS BHs, observing discontinuities near phase transitions.

+In the geometric thermodynamic framework, the thermodynamic curvature ${\cal R}$ should diverge at this vertical asymptote.
+This signifies strong correlations between BH microstates.
+The point where $\mu_{JT}\rightarrow \infty$ corresponds to a critical thermodynamic curvature singularity.
+This prediction motivates us to find singularities/ divergences in the Ricci curvature of the geometrothermodynamic space of this model, incorporated in the section \ref{GT}.